rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH4.md

 Larger patterns can be constructed in several different ways.
 The vertical bar `|` can be used to define a `choice` pattern (`pattern1 | pattern2`) that matches any value matching `pattern1` or `pattern2`.

-Example: We migh write the Fibonacci function somewhat more succinctly by combining the first two cases:
+Example: We might write the Fibonacci function somewhat more succinctly by combining the first two cases:

 ```ocaml
 let rec fib i =